mxcop/mxcop/content/articles/fundamental-rc.md

 +++
-title = "Fundamentals of Radiance Cascades" description = "I've worked with Radiance Cascades for some time now, this is my understanding of the fundamentals." authors = [ "Max &lt;mxcop&gt;" ] date = 2024-08-31
+title = "Fundamentals of Radiance Cascades" description = "I've worked with Radiance Cascades for some time now, this is a deep-dive into the fundamentals." authors = [ "Max &lt;mxcop&gt;" ] date = 2024-10-22

 [[extra.tags]]
 name = "graphics"